bjerrep/antilog/README.md

 cmake ..
 make
 ```
 Binaries can then be found in ./bin.
 Building has so far only been done with Qt 5.9 on linux.
 There are no extraordinary dependencies for building except cmake & Qt.
+For building on ubuntu the .travis.yml file might give some clues for building on older ubuntu releases.

 ## executables